DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc F - Lady Wachter's Wish.md

 > [!warning]+ **Poisoned Izek**
 > Remember that Izek remains **poisoned** while the effect lasts.
 Changing forms doesn't remove this (or any other) condition.

+> [!warning]+ **Don't Use Tactics!**
+> All enemies in this guide, including boss monsters, have been exhaustively playtested and balanced using the Challenge Ratings 2.0 encounter-building system.
+All major boss encounters, including the two-phase fight with the **flesh mound**, have been calibrated to consume most or all of the players' hit points, in order to create a dangerous and exciting fight.
+>
+> However, these boss statblocks have enough hit points and deal enough damage per round (DPR) to ensure that they can present a suitable threat without any special tactics or strategy.
+To the extent any such strategies exist, they have been built into the statblock and require no additional strategizing by the Dungeon Master.
+>
+> Accordingly, unless your players have proven themselves highly tactical and/or optimized, **avoid playing these boss statblocks tactically**—because if you *do* play them tactically, you're very likely to TPK your players.
+Instead, simply choose whichever actions, bonus actions, reactions, and targets will provide the most interest and excitement for the current round.

 <div class="statblock">
 <h2>Izek Strazni, 1st Form</h2>
 <em>Medium humanoid, neutral evil</em>